corefan/xenko-docs/manual/ui/add-a-ui-to-a-scene.md

 4. Select the UI page you want to add and click **OK**.

-    For information about how to create and edit UI pages, see the [Editor](editor.md) page.
+    For information about how to create and edit UI pages, see the [UI editor](ui-editor.md) page.

 > [!Tip]
 > To stop the UI obscuring the rest of the scene in the editor, disable the **UI component** in the property grid.